 If you are new to personal finance than saving $23 a week would probably be the easiest way to accomplish this goal.

 To be honest, I don’t think the numbers are really all that important.
-What matter is that you are setting goals and working towards them.
+What matter is that you are setting personal finance goals and working your financial plan.

 The larger numbers will come as you work towards accomplishing your goals.

 3. Review your income and expenses